aws-cloudformation/aws-cloudformation-resource-providers-lightsail/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

-## Security
+## aws-cloudformation-resource-providers-lightsail

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+The CloudFormation Resource Provider Package For AWS Lightsail

 ## License

-This project is licensed under the Apache-2.0 License.
+This library is licensed under the Apache 2.0 License.